ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 To prepare for distributed builds:

-- Created a new VM as `jenkins-worker` using our pipeline
+- Created a new VM as `jenkins-worker` using the pipeline
 - Added SSH keys to allow Jenkins master to authenticate
 - Registered it as a node in Jenkins UI
 - Used `SSHLauncher` to connect and verify agent startup